Skip to main content

 Luxury hot spots in Chamonix

 Many luxury chalets in the Chamonix Valley are based out of town, in the beautiful and quiet hamlets of Les Praz and Les Bois.
 Boasting breathtaking views of the Mont-Blanc mountain range and easy access to the slopes in Flégère, many of these chalets have swimming pools, fully equipped spas, private chefs and chauffered rides.
-Luxury apartments are everywhere in the valley but the most popular are clustered around the centre of Chamonix, towards the Brévent ski area.

-Chamonix has not one but four five-star hotels.
+Chamonix has four five-star hotels.
 They're all located in the town centre, near the slopes of Brévent and the local restaurants, bars and shops.
 Not that you'd want to leave their premises!
-They all boast stunning spas, gourmet restaurants (even a two Michelin-starred eatery) and cosy but grand bedrooms with plush beds and panoramic mountain views.

 Romantic corners in Chamonix

-High snow-capped peaks, deep luscious forests, white snow-filled fields and cosy wooden chalets with roaring fires – a ski break can be the most romantic of holidays.
-In Chamonix, you’ll be able to make all your fairytale escapade dreams come true.
+High snow-capped peaks, deep luscious forests, pristine white fields and cosy wooden chalets with roaring fires – a ski break can be the most romantic of holidays.

 Group accommodation in Chamonix